 Along with everyone else, we are obsessed with the pineapple craft trend right now.
 And after seeing this perfect pineapple tee on Pinterest, I decided to make a one of my own using a DIY t-shirt stamp!
 You’re going to love this fashion craft.

 It took me awhile to figure out what I could use for my t-shirt stamp that would be a little unusual and/or interesting.

 It finally occurred to me while I was getting Chinese takeout what I could do – use the box!

 Using takeout boxes to create a large t-shirt stamp is the easiest and cheapest technique, and you could use it to make any design you want.
-This hand-stamped pineapple tee was so easy, the supplies are simple, and I loved how it turned out!
+This hand-stamped pineapple tee is so easy, the supplies are simple, and I love how it turned out!

 How to Stamp Fabric

 Using a takeout box to make a stamp is pretty straightforward.
 The amount of size that you have to make a big t-shirt stamp is limited only by the size of the base and lid.
 You can cut out pieces from the sides to make smaller stamps.